BSc 1st Year Botany Xanthophyla Sample Model Practice Question Answer Papers

 (A) With members of Xanthophyceae-

-(i) Siphonaceous, acellular organisation of the thallus,
+(i) Siphonaceous, acellular organization of the thallus,

 (ii) Photosynthetic pigments,